spapas/spapas.github.io/content/django-unpoly.md

   </a>
 ```

 Nothing extra is needed from the company form side!
 We use the `up-accept-location` to accept the overlay when the company is created (so the user will be redirect to the company-detail view).
-Then we call the following after the overlay is accepted: `up.validate('form', { params: { 'company': value.id } })`.
+Then we call `up.validate('form', { params: { 'company': value.id } })`  after the overlay is accepted.
 First of all, please remember that when we use the `up-accept-location` the overlay result
 [will be an object with the captured parts of the url](https://unpoly.com/a-up-layer-new#up-accept-location).
 In this case we capture the new company id.
-Then, we call `up.validate` passing it the form and the company id we just retrieved.
+Then, we call `up.validate` passing it the form and the company id we just retrieved (i.e the id of the newly created company).

-It is important that we do `up.validate` here instead of simply setting the value of the select to the newly created id (similar to what we did before with the name) because the newly created value *is not* in the options that this select contains so it can't be picked at this time; when the validate returns though it will contain the newly created company to the options.
+It is important to understand that we do `up.validate` here instead of simply setting the value of the select to the newly created id (similar to what we did before with the name) because the newly created value *is not* in the options that this select contains so it can't be picked at this time;  when the validate returns though it *will* contain the newly created company to the options so it will be selected then.

-If we wanted to do that instead we'd need to first add a new option to the select with the correct id and then set it to that value (which is a little bit more complex since we don't know the name fo the new company at this point).
-To properly implement that and to further understand how unpoly works, we'd need to emit a `company:create` event from our CreateCompanyView which would contain as data both the id and the name of the newly created company.
+If we wanted to select the newly created company without doing the validate  instead we'd need to first add a new option to the select with the correct id and then set it to that value (which is a little bit more complex since we don't know the name of the new company at this point).
+To properly implement that and to further understand how unpoly works, we'd need to emit a `company:create` event from our `CreateCompanyView` which would contain as data both the id and the name of the newly created company.
 Then we'd change our accept condition to `up-accept-event='company:create'`.
-Finally, our `up-on-accepted` would be able to add a new option with the `value.name` and `value.id` it received from the event and select *that* option.
+Finally, our `up-on-accepted` would add a new option with the `value.name` and `value.id` it received from the event and select *that* option.

-### Layers and messages
+### Overlays and messages

 This probably is the most complex part of integrating unpoly with Django.
 The problem is that when we do an action the messages will
 be displayed on the page that our response redirects to.
 If we don't display that page but we only use it as `on-accept-location` we'll
 miss these messages.
-There are various solutions on how this can be fixed, and there also is a [long discussion](https://github.com/unpoly/unpoly/discussions/400) in the unpoly repo about this.
+There are various solutions on how this can be fixed, and there also is a [long discussion](https://github.com/unpoly/unpoly/discussions/400) in the unpoly repo discussions about that.

-We've already discussed about the `up-hungry` in your messages container element that will reread that from all responses.
-This will resolev all cases where the response is *not* discarded.
-For example, try to edit a project and you'll see the edit message *on* the overlay (insteead of the main page).
+We've already discussed about the `up-hungry` in your messages container element that will reread its contents from all responses.
+This will resolve all cases where the response is *not* discarded.
+For example, try to edit a project and you'll see the edit message *on* the overlay (instead of the main page).
 This is because the overlay is contained in the `up-main` element so it will be rendered in the response in the overlay.

 The problematic behavior is when creating a new project or deleting one.
 In both these cases we discard the response so the messages are lost.
 The simplest way to actually fix this is to ignore the server side message and render again the message *from unpoly*.
 This avoids changing anything on your server-side code.
-So, in order to implement this, we'll use this function which we add on `application.js`:
+So, in order to implement this, we'll use this function which we add on `application.js` (after a suggestion on the afforementioned discussion):

 ```javascript
 async function reloadWithFlash(selector, flash) {